-Tokyo is a city that loves its sweets and good food and pancakes are practically a religion in this city.
-You can’t step into a shopping center without seeing photos of pancakes, topped sky-high with whipped cream and extravagant toppings.
+Tokyo is a city that loves its sweets and good food, and pancakes are no exception.
+Tokyo’s food scene wouldn’t be complete without its fluffy pancakes, topped sky-high with whipped cream and extravagant toppings.
 It’s impossible to name “the best pancakes in Tokyo,” but I can certainly give you the top options to consider.

-Located in the heart of the Harajuku neighborhood, you will find a gem, a legend in its own right – Rainbow Pancake.
-The first time I heard about Rainbow Pancake, I actually wanted to go there because wanted literal rainbow pancakes.
-Well, as it turns out, they have this speciality called macadamia nut pancakes.
-I’ve never eaten these before, much less heard about them.
+Located in the heart of the Harajuku neighborhood you will find a gem, a legend in its own right – Rainbow Pancake.
+The first time I learned about Rainbow Pancake, I wanted to go because I wanted actual rainbow pancakes.
+Well, as it turns out, they have this specialty called macadamia nut pancakes.
+I’ve never eaten these before, much less heard of them.

-The cafe is small and only accommodates around 20 people, so as you can imagine, the wait was long.
-It’s usually always a long wait, though.
-After nearly an hour and a half, we go inside and look around to see that no one’s eating rainbow colored pancakes.
-Everyone was eating these creamy, fluffy souffle macadamia nut pancakes, so I had to try them.
+The cafe is small and only accommodates around 15-20 people, so as you can imagine, the wait is long.
+After nearly an hour and a half, we go inside and look around to see that no one’s eating rainbow-colored pancakes.
+Everyone was eating these creamy, fluffy souffle macadamia nut pancakes.
+I had to try them.

-I expected them to taste overly sweet and to leave with a bellyache – I did not.
-The dish was surprisingly tame in sweetness, but indescribable in taste.
+I expected these to taste overly sweet and to perhaps leave with a satisfied bellyache – I did not.
+The dish was surprisingly tame in sweetness, but indescribable in taste and fluffiness.
 These are the best pancakes in Tokyo, in my opinion.

-Flippers is another favorite, and many people will swear these are the best pancakes in Tokyo.
-Flippers specializes in souffle pancakes with fruit and cream toppings, and yes, you can also expect a wait here too, usually an hour.
+Flippers is another favorite, and many will swear these are the best pancakes in Tokyo.
+Flippers specialize in souffle pancakes with fruit and cream toppings, and yes, you can also expect a wait here too, usually an hour.
 You can find locations in both the Jiyugaoka and Shimokitazawa neighborhoods.